tfrank64/taylorfranklin.github.io/_posts/2014-12-30-swift-playgrounds-makes-programming-more-approachable.md

 The big reason I believe Swift has gotten so popular with these universities is because of Swift playgrounds in Xcode.
 It is a unique feature I haven&#8217;t seen anywhere else and it makes learning programming more satisfying and less frustrating.
 Not long ago I was taking a C++ course where I had to make changes to my .cpp file, save it, compile it in a terminal, and then run it.
 With Swift playgrounds you can write your code and see it rendered in real-time.
 This is huge for developers!
 Here is why:

   * The time you save not having to compile manually is great.
-You don&#8217;t even have to move your fingers from the keyboard giving you a great, time to understanding ratio.
+You don&#8217;t even have to move your fingers from the keyboard giving you a great, time-to-understanding ratio.
   * The visual aspect of Swift playgrounds is great because it lets you see what your code is doing in a visual way.
 There is no need to overthink what is actually happening when your code runs, you can visually see the results and make smart conclusions from that.
   * Quick testing: Swift playgrounds are also useful if you just want to test a small snippet of code.
 This is great if you are already working in a big iOS project and you want to test if your logic is right in a tricky piece of code before implementing it into your primary project.